Witzhave

-Witzhave (/de/, Witthaav, Biały Dwór) is a municipality in the district of Stormarn, in Schleswig-Holstein, Germany.
+Witzhave (/de/, Witthaav) is a municipality in the district of Stormarn, in Schleswig-Holstein, Germany.

 Geography

 Witzhave is a part of the Amt Trittau collective municipality within the district of Stormarn and lies roughly 20 km east of Hamburg.
 The municipality borders the Sachsenwald to the east and has three rivers lowing through its territory - The Corbek, Witzhaver Au, Hahnenbek and the Bille.
 The Bundesautobahn 24 passes through the municipality.
 Witzhave is reachable via road or public transport through the 333 bus line of the HVV, connecting the municipality directly to Hamburg.